-Named for its key ingredient — native callaloo leaves — hearty callaloo is a distinctly Caribbean dish, with differing versions from Jamaica to Trinidad.
-Since callaloo greens aren't widely available in the United States, this thick, nourishing soup with a flavor akin to Southern greens can be prepared with kale or spinach instead.
+Named for its key ingredient — callaloo leaves — hearty callaloo is a distinctly Caribbean dish, with differing versions from Jamaica to Trinidad.
+Callaloo greens aren't widely available in the United States.
+However, this thick, nourishing soup can be prepared with kale or spinach instead.
 In the islands, callaloo is typically served over cooked rice (try brown rice), making it a great one-pot meal, perhaps served with cooked plantains.

 2 tablespoons canola or vegetable oil